Demographics of Bangladesh

-Bangladesh is the eighth-most populated country in the world with almost 2.2% of the world's population.
-As per the final results of the 2022 Census of Bangladesh, the country's population is 169,828,911.
-Bangladesh has one of the highest population densities in the world and is the only country in the world ranking in the top 10 for both population density and total population.
+Bangladesh is the eighth-most populated country in the world, accounting for approximately 2.2% of the global population.
+According to the final results of the 2022 Census of Bangladesh, the country's population was 169,828,911.
+Bangladesh has one of the highest population densities in the world and is the only country ranked among the top ten globally in both population density and total population.

-Bangladesh (previously East Pakistan between 1955 and 1971 and East Bengal between 1947 and 1955) is largely ethnically homogeneous and its name derives from the Bengali ethno-linguistic group which comprises 99% of the population.
-The Chittagong Hill Tracts, Sylhet, Mymensingh, Barisal and North Bengal regions are home to diverse tribal peoples.
-There are many dialects of Bengali spoken throughout the region.
-The dialect spoken by those in Chittagong and Sylhet are particularly distinctive.
-About (91.04%) of Bangladeshis are Muslims, followed by Hindus (largest-minority) at (7.95%), Buddhists (0.61%) and Christians (0.30%) and others (0.12%) as per 2022 census.
+Bangladesh is largely ethnically homogeneous, with the Bengali ethnolinguistic group comprising around 99% of the population.
+The Chittagong Hill Tracts, Sylhet, Mymensingh, Barisal, and parts of North Bengal are home to diverse indigenous communities.
+Numerous dialects of Bengali are spoken across the country, with the dialects of Chittagong and Sylhet being particularly distinctive.

-Bangladesh has one of the highest population densities in the world.
-The total fertility rate (TFR) has been reduced by two thirds since its independence in 1971.
-The 2025 the TFR in Bangladesh was surveyed at 2.4 per woman, an increase from the last decade and just above the global average.
+According to the 2022 census, approximately 91.04% of Bangladeshis are Muslims, followed by Hindus (7.95%), Buddhists (0.61%), Christians (0.30%), and others (0.12%).

+Bangladesh has experienced a significant decline in fertility rates since its independence in 1971.
+The total fertility rate (TFR) decreased from over 6 births per woman in the 1970s to approximately 2.1 births per woman in 2024, nearing replacement-level fertility.